 As we age, our bones typically become more brittle, particularly in patients with osteoporosis, and the discs between our vertebrae wear thin.
 Even when such deterioration is mild, it makes injuries like disc herniation more likely to occur.
 Nonetheless, accidents (vehicular, construction, sports-related, occupational, or slip and fall) and diseases of various kinds can also cause injuries to the low back.

 If you are coping with low back pain that is not resolving or is worsening, come to Long Island Spine where we can accurately diagnose the problem and usually begin making you feel better at your initial visit.
-Low back pain may stem from:
+It may stem from:

 - Arthritis of any kind (osteoarthritis, rheumatoid arthritis, psoriatic arthritis)